Fixing a leaking radiator valve with spanner

 How to Fix a Leaking Radiator Valve: Full Guide

-Last updated on September 29th, 2024
+Last updated on December 28th, 2024

 Most radiator leaks come from a radiator valve.
-If your radiator is leaking water from the panel, then you will most likely need to replace the radiator.
+If your radiator is leaking water from the panel, you will most likely need to replace the radiator.

 I have been fitting and fixing radiators full-time for over a decade and have learned a lot along the way.

-Where is the Valve Leaking From?
+Where is the valve leaking from?

-A leak on a valve will be on one of the two connecting nuts or the gland nut.
+A leak on a radiator valve will be on one of the two connecting nuts or the gland nut.

-Valve Nut
+Valve nut

 A valve leaking from the nut is the most common and easiest to fix on a central heating system.